Ways to give

 Create a scholarship fund

-Starting from a one-time donation of 50,000 euros, it is possible to establish an investable named scholarship fund, the assets of which will be managed by the foundation, and the scholarships will be paid out of the profit from the investment of the assets.
+Starting with a one-time donation of 50,000 euros, it is possible to establish an endowed named scholarship fund.
+The assets of the fund are managed by the foundation, and scholarships are paid from the profits generated by investing the assets.

-With an annual donation of at least 5,000 euros, it is possible to establish a directly funded named scholarship fund, the assets of which will not be managed by the foundation and which the supporter will finance with an agreed frequency, for example once a year.
-The prerequisite for establishing a fund is that the founder supports the fund in the amount of at least 50,000 euros over a period of 10 years.
+With an annual donation of at least 5,000 euros, it is possible to establish a directly funded named scholarship fund.
+In this case, the foundation does not manage assets, and the supporter provides funding at an agreed frequency, for example, once a year.
+The prerequisite for establishing such a fund is that the founder contribute to the fund at least 50,000 euros over a period of 10 years.

-With a one-time donation of less than 50,000 euros or an annual donation of less than 5,000 euros, it is possible to establish a directly funded scholarship fund, which bears the name of the fund's objective or target group, but not the name of the founder (for example, "History Students Scholarship Fund").
+With a one-time donation of less than 50,000 euros or an annual donation of less than 5,000 euros, it is possible to establish a directly funded scholarship fund named after the fund's purpose or target group, rather than the founder (for example, "History Students Scholarship Fund").
 However, the founder's name is mentioned in the fund's rules or statutes.
 Alternatively, it is possible to donate to an existing fund within the same limits.

 >> To create a new fund, please see additional information.